 About the Author

 PJ is a CPA, writer, storyteller, environment and youth advocate.
 As a writer, his articles on national development were published in a Spanish newspaper and local news network Rappler.
 As a storyteller and environment advocate, his documentary films on mining and environment were featured by ABS-CBN News and GMA News.
-He launched his career as a CPA at KPMG in the Philippines in 2015.
+He launched his career as a CPA at KPMG in the Philippines in late 2015.
 He started his professional journey as an external auditor of a global workspace provider (the largest audit client of KPMG in the Philippines), global bank, leading MFCG in the Philippines and a number of shared service centres.
 As an auditor, his team won the KPMG Asia-Pacific Data & Analytics Challenge and coached the Philippine team that placed third to the KPMG GlobalRunner Cup.
 More than two years later, he led KPMG in the Philippines’ Network of Audit Innovators and Data & Analytics Champions and its academic arm, while serving as a member of the KPMG Asia-Pacific Audit Digital Transformation Workstream.
-He has a strong background across the full life cycle of data and analytics (D&A) and audit methodology.
 He served as a member of the Audit Methodology Group and Root Cause Analysis Team of KPMG in the Philippines.
 He was a regular training facilitator of KPMG on audit methodology, innovation, data and analytics, professional standards and regulatory updates.
 He also served as a coach for newly promoted supervisors.
 PJ was also the Firm’s System of Quality Management Implementation Manager and a Workforce of the Future Champion.
 He was also a Sampling Specialist of the Firm.
 In 2019, PJ was a member of the Philippine Institute of Certified Public Accountants (PICPA)’s Technical Working Group on Audit Methodology.
 PJ led in developing some of the innovative solutions of KPMG in the Philippines.
 Above all, PJ is a people investor.
 He invests on people who have potential and talents.
 That makes him a coach and mentor to some young professionals in the profession and served as a People Committee member of KPMG in the Philippines.
 He leads advocacy projects that help communities.
 He produces vlogs thru his YouTube channel, PJspirations which features stories of different individuals.
-Currently, he is the Academic Master and Head Coach of PREMIER International Learning and Development Center, which provides coaching, mentoring, training and learning programs and platforms that promote growth and development in every individual’s life and career.
+As a volunteer, he is the Academic Master and Head Coach of PREMIER International Learning and Development Center, which provides coaching, mentoring, training and learning programs and platforms that promote growth and development in every individual’s life and career.
 He is also with the Middle East and Caspian regions of KPMG as a member of its Professional Practice group and Audit L&D for the Saudi Levant Cluster, providing subject matter knowledge and guidance on audit methodology, and learning and development programs to its offices.
 He is a proud Ilocano and a graduate of Northwestern University.

 He also conducts #IamRemarkable sessions, a program initiated by Google for women and underrepresented groups.